 Many students use employment as a way to earn income to help pay for personal expenses.
 Work can not only provide a source of funding but can also be a great way to develop skills and gain experience which will serve you well as you begin your career after graduation.

-If you are awarded Federal Work-Study as part of your award package, you may review job opportunities starting on August 12.
-If you plan to work for University Recreation, you must attend one of the required recruitment sessions: August 19 & 20 from 3-5pm, November 10 & 11 from 3-5pm, January 6 & 7 from 3-5pm, April 6 & 7 from 3-5pm.
+If you are awarded Federal Work-Study as part of your award package, you may review job opportunities through MyPack Portal starting on August 12.
+If you plan to work for University Recreation, you must attend one of the required recruitment sessions: August 18 & 19 from 3-5pm, January 5 & 6 from 3-5pm.

 These wages are paid directly to you, not to the University Cashier’s Office and therefore cannot be used as a means of deferring your bill to the University.

 All available federal work-study funding has been exhausted for 2015-16 and no additional work-study awards will be made.
 Please visit ePACK, the Career Development Center’s resource for identifying work opportunities.

 Federal Work-Study Employers

 If you are an employer wanting to hire a work-study student, please visit our employer page.